byu-cpe/Maeser/sphinx-docs/development/user_setup.md

 The Maeser github repo contains an example directory with a collection of sample uses of Maeser.
 You will likely want use those examples as your starting point.
 You can either go to github and copy that directory down or you can simply clone the github repo onto your machine.

-To clone the repo, you would do the following shell command:
+To clone the repo, execute the following shell command:

 ```shell
 git clone https://github.com/byu-cpe/Maeser